Adjectival Content of the Norms

 Limit on Factual Relevance

 A dispute within the scope of the norms can be isolated from some context.
 If it could not be, that is, if contextualization could be extended infinitely in space and time, then violation of the norms could always be found.
-That last is an empirical statement; but a belief that a violation occurred regardless of anyone’s contrary belief (for example, hypothetically, that your Neandertal ancestor beat up my Cro-Magnon ancestor, hurting the latter’s ego, which one of my great-grandparents never got over) could not be refused for lack of evidence (e.g., ew probably lack a cave-wall painting that we’ve learned to translate into “ow”) as a ground for justifying a war, therefore, it would always be valid.
+That last is an empirical statement; but a belief that a violation occurred regardless of anyone’s contrary belief (perhaps a violation dating literally millions of years ago with the lore passed down through the generations, which one of our great-grandparents never got over) could not be refused for lack of evidence (e.g., we probably lack a cave-wall painting that we’ve learned to translate into “ow”) as a ground for justifying a war, it would often be valid.
 Then, there’d be no end to the justifiable punishment of all parties.
 That would render peace enforcement impossible.
 That, in turn, would block resolution.
 That would exempt all parties from the norms.
 That would void the norms.

 If that could have happened, by now it would have, but it hasn’t.
 That establishes that some otherwise-valid context can be dismissed for remoteness, even if, as a result, a violation of the norms no longer exists or never existed.